mia-platform/documentation/docs/development_suite/api-console/api-design/replicas.md

 ---
 ## What needs the Replicas for

-Replicas allow you to set the number of replicas for your services in purpose to autoscaling them **CPU usage-based**.
+In this section you can define a range of desired replicas number for your services designed to automatically scale them based on **CPU usage**.
 The feature is thought to generate the replicas **only for the productions environments** where the [Environment Variable](/development_suite/set-up-infrastructure/env-var-intro.md) `ENABLE_HPA` is set to `true`.

 :::caution
 Based on your release pipeline, the `ENABLE_HPA` environment variable could need the environment prefix (e.g. `PROD_`) or not.
+:::

+:::danger
 The replicas configured will not work properly if the [static replicas](/development_suite/api-console/api-design/services.md#microservice-configuration) is set to 0.
-:::

-:::info
-This process is entrusted to the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) Kubernetes resource
+Setting both static replicas and HPA Replicas may lead to undefined behaviors
 :::

 ## Configure Replicas